preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 Setup
 -------
-Using the options here you can set which parts of s community that should be created when this template is used:
+Using the options here you can set which parts of a community that should be created when this template is used:

 .. image:: community-edit-setup.png